 What’s the Difference Between the Cricut Explore Air 2 and Explore 3

 The main difference between the Explore 3 and its predecessor, the Explore Air 2, is that the Explore 3 can cut Cricut Smart Materials.
 It also has a sleeker look and can cut much faster than the Explore Air 2 using Fast Mode.
 The Explore 3 is also compatible with Cricut’s new Cricut Roll Holder for holding Smart Materials.

 What are Smart Materials?

-Smart Materials are materials for the Cricut that have their own backing, so they don't require a cutting mat to cut.
+Smart Materials are materials for the Cricut that have their own backing, so they don’t require a cutting mat.
 They are also wider than regular materials (13 inches vs 12 inches), so they can produce a wider product.
-You can also purchase Smart Materials in long lengths to create an extra long design up to 12 feet.
-Cricut's current Smart Materials include Smart Vinyl, Smart Iron-On, Smart Label, and Smart Paper.
+You can also purchase Smart Materials in long lengths to create an extra long design of up to 12 feet.
+Cricut’s current Smart Materials include Smart Vinyl, Smart Iron-On, Smart Label, and Smart Paper.
 Shop Smart Materials here.

 What is Fast Mode?

 Fast Mode is a feature of the Cricut Explore 3 machine which allows you to cut and then write up to 2x faster than the previous models.
 You’ll be able to cut the fastest when cutting Smart Materials.
 I definitely noticed how quickly the Explore 3 cut Smart Materials the very first time I used it.
 It certainly makes my projects go a lot faster!